Is this happening in your family?

 - Adjustment to divorce or remarriage

 - Out-of-control teens

 Today, families all too easily drift apart and disconnect from each other leaving the individual members feeling lost and lonely.
 Communicating can become become monologuing, rather than dialoguing.
 These conflicted relationships become a major source of stress and emotional distress for the individuals in a partnership or family.

 Research over the last few decades has enumerated numerous problems that indicate a failing or failed marriage.

-- When small problems or disagreement rapidly escalate into major arguments there is a problem.
-Turning a small issue into a big issue be it the cap off the toothpaste or whose turn it is to take out the garbage creates ill will and distance in the relationship that can have disastrous consequences.
+- When small problems or disagreements rapidly escalate into major arguments there is a problem.
+Turning a small issue into a big issue be it the cap off the toothpaste or whose turn it is to take out the garbage creates ill will and distance in the relationship.

-- Partners will have areas of conflict and not having agreed upon ways to resolve these differences will tear at the fabric of your relationship.
-When discussions include blame, defensiveness, disrespect and criticism issues remain unresolved and the relationship weakens.
+- Partners who are in conflict or don’t have ways to repair and resolve their differences end up tearing at the fabric of the relationship.
+When discussion styles include blame, defensiveness, disrespect and criticism, issues remain unresolved and relationships weaken.